 - FERC responds to comments in 45 days

-- In 90 days FERC makes it final decision on the EIS
+- In 90 days FERC makes its final decision on the EIS (May 2020)

 If the project EIS is approved with a Record of Decision in early 2020 they will finalize the design and Pipeline construction starts, it will take at least 4 years to complete.
 Water deliveries expected to begin after construction is completed.

 Click here: Lake Powell Pipeline White Paper 2-10-17